Enculturation: Definition and history of research

 The problem tackled in the article of Harry Collins was the early experiments for the detection of gravitational waves.

-Collins defines the enculturation model by contrast with what he calls algorithmical model:
+Collins defines the enculturation model by contrast with what he calls the algorithmical model:

 The algorithmical model encourages the view that formal communication can carry a complete recipe for experiment with all that follows.
 It encourages the view that the formalized accounts of scientific work found in the journals are complete accounts […] By contrast [...] the 'enculturational model' - is the acquisition of skill as opposed to formal instruction.
 The locus of knowledge is not the written word or symbol but the community of expert practitioners (this includes communities of theorists).
 Individuals' knowledge must be acquired by contact with the relevant community rather than by transferring programmes of instruction.

 Enculturation is mostly studied in sociology and anthropology.
 The influences that limit, direct, or shape the individual (whether deliberately or not) include parents, other adults, and peers.
 If successful, enculturation results in competence in the language, values, and rituals of the culture.
 Growing up, everyone goes through their own version of enculturation.
 Enculturation helps form an individual into an acceptable citizen.
 Culture impacts everything that an individual does, regardless of whether they know about it.
 Enculturation is a deep-rooted process that binds together individuals.
 Even as a culture undergoes changes, elements such as central convictions, values, perspectives, and young raising practices remain similar.
 Enculturation paves way for tolerance which is highly needed for peaceful co-habitance.

 The process of enculturation, most commonly discussed in the field of anthropology, is closely related to socialization, a concept central to the field of sociology.
 Both roughly describe the adaptation of an individual into social groups by absorbing the ideas, beliefs and practices surrounding them.
 In some disciplines, socialization refers to the deliberate shaping of the individual.
 As such, the term may cover both deliberate and informal enculturation.